 Greg Ulmer prompts readers to write a MyStory – in which they document their relationship with their experiences across four discourses:

 As readers explore these four areas, they look for commonalities – taking note of which surfaces, images, words, or feelings recur, repeat, or reappear in their memories.

 The emphasis is on the atmosphere or mood that readers extract from their memories – what is felt is paramount.

 In part, this is why Roland Barthes’ articulation of the punctum is crucial to electracy.
-In Camera Lucida, Barthes differentiates the studium, the socially determined meaning, with the punctum, the tear or puncture that disrupts the experience.
+In Camera Lucida, Barthes differentiates the studium, the socially determined meaning of a photography, with the punctum, the tear or puncture that disrupts the experience of interpretation.

 As we explore the four areas of that constitute the mystory, remember to look for the punctum in your memory.

 The first stop in creating the MyStory is narrowing in on a core scene that influences the individual’s life trajectory.
 Ulmer believes every person possesses a wide or guiding image that is usually made up of four or five primary images.

 “What if people became aware of and learned how to tap into the wide image as a resource in their career work?”
 Greg Ulmer

 Once the individual narrows in a significant image, they can ask themselves a series of questions to refine and rework their discoveries.